gurwinder1263/Soccer_League_Project/README.md

 - You can save the state of my application by clicking on (Save and Quit) button which appears on the second screen.
 - You can reload the state of my application by clicking on (Load Save Teams) button which appears at the start of the app.

+Phase 4:Task 2 *Test and design a robust class*
+- In model package, class Player has a method trainPlayer() that throws NotTrainableException and, it has two distinct test methods in corresponding test class.

+Phase 4:Task 3
+Problems:
+- In ui package, class SoccerApp completely lacks cohesion.
+It is displaying menus, processing user commands and, saving and loading data to/from file.
+- In ui package, two different types of ui (console and gui) both have their own functionality to save and load data to/from file, and create default data (or league).
+Thus, it is undesired duplication.
+- There is a miniature amount of duplication in all classes of ui.gui package in terms of implementation of aspects of Java Swing library.
+- In persistence, class reader lacks a bit of cohesion.
+It reads data from the file in some format and, it also parses that format to correct format.

+Solutions to 2 important corresponding problems.
+- New classes DataManager and DisplayManager have been created to ensure single responsibility principle.
+ DataManager deals with saving, loading, and introducing data.
+And, DisplayManager deals with display of all menus and print outs to users in ui.console package.

+- The creation of new Class DataManager ensures that its methods are shared by both ui.console and ui.gui packages to avoid duplication of code.